voltagead/flaming-ironman/development.md

 * [Laravel](frameworks/laravel)
 * QA

 ## General Workflow

+_Don't comment out code, delete it.
+That's what version control is for._

 We want the feature branches to be relatively smaller in size, so they are easier for others to review quickly.
 If several different, large changes need to be made, considering making a separate branch/pull request for each change.